 - Warm spices—use the same spices you may add to gingerbread cutout cookies, such as ground cinnamon, ground cloves, ground ginger, and ground nutmeg

-- Leavening agents—specifically both chemical leaveners, baking powder and baking soda
+- Leavening agents—specifically both chemical leaveners, baking powder and baking soda.
+Read about baking soda versus baking powder if you aren't sure what the difference is between them!

 - Salt—fine kosher salt like Diamond Crystal is what I use.
 If you use a different salt that has more or less sodium per gram, you will likely have to adjust the quantities so the muffins aren't overly salty or under-salted